Maine–New Hampshire men's ice hockey rivalry: History

-Though Maine leads the series, it has been relatively even since 1999.
+Since February 3rd, 2003 Maine leads the series at 23 wins and 20 losses.
 Three years after Maine's victory in the national title game UNH won its first Hockey East title with a victory over Maine.
 Maine gained revenge for this loss several weeks later, however, by defeating UNH in the 2002 Frozen Four.
-The series became very evenly matched for some time, before UNH became more dominant in the late 2000s and won 6 games in a row over two seasons.
+The series became very evenly matched for some time before UNH became more dominant in the late 2000s and won 6 games in a row over two seasons.
 In 2012 Maine and UNH played in a Winter Classic type game and Maine won 5–4 in overtime at Fenway Park, after giving up the first 2 goals.
 Maine's ice hockey program has been more successful overall than UNH, having won two national titles and five Hockey East titles while UNH has won two Hockey East titles and has not won a national championship.

 Traditions

 One factor that contributes to the intensity of the rivalry is the similarity of the two states.
 Fans of each program often work together and frequent the same restaurants in places such as Portsmouth, New Hampshire and Kittery, Maine.
 Though the two schools are 165 mi apart, many Maine fans from southern Maine live closer to UNH's campus in Durham, New Hampshire than to the University of Maine's campus in Orono, Maine, ensuring a high turnout of Maine fans when UNH hosts Maine.
 The two programs also recruit many of the same potential players from New England, though there are often very few New Hampshire natives on UNH's team and few Maine natives on Maine's team.

 In 1999 UNH began asking their fans to dress in white each time Maine traveled to the Whittemore Center in what they dubbed "White out the Whit" nights.
 The student tickets for these games sell out faster than any others.
 Maine supporters often refer to UNH as the "University of No Hardware" due to their lack of championships.
 During one series in Maine, Maine fans pelted visiting UNH fans with snowballs.
 UNH fans often raise the issue of NCAA violations committed by Maine under Shawn Walsh.
 They have also brought newspapers to the games to read while Maine's starting lineup is being introduced.
 The two schools have announced plans to move two of their games each year to the last week of the regular season.

 In addition to ice hockey, UNH and Maine are considered rivals in basketball and football as well.